zyron999/Ultimate-Fortnite-Modding-Tool/README.md

 - **Automatic Physics Asset generation** — Converts exported .json physics asset(s) file(s) to physics assets using Physics Importer (All credits go to JsonAsAsset - More listed below)
 - **Automatic texture assignment** — Connects exported textures with their corresponding materials, with manual override options if needed
 - **Real-time preview rendering** — Render a preview of your skin before export (Note: The preview won't be 100% accurate since Blender is a different rendering engine than Unreal Engine)
-- **Automatic asset generation** — Automatically generates all required Fortnite cosmetic assets (CID, HID, HS, CPs) and modifies them for game compatibility
+- **Automatic asset generation** — Automatically generates all required Fortnite cosmetic assets (CID, EID, Animation montages, Sound cues, HID, HS, CPs) and modifies them for game compatibility
-- **AssetRegistry generation** — Creates the AssetRegistry.bin file so Fortnite recognizes your custom skin
+- **AssetRegistry generation** — Creates the AssetRegistry.bin file so Fortnite recognizes your custom cosmetics
 - **Official Engine Support** — Compatible with standard Unreal Engine versions (no custom FnGameProj builds required).
 See compatible versions below.
-- **Automatic packing** — u4Pak is not required, you can find the .pak next to FortniteGame folder in `[skin codename]\[Fortnite Version]\Output`
+- **Automatic packing** — u4Pak is not required, you can find the .pak next to FortniteGame folder in `[cosmetic codename]\[Fortnite Version]\Output`
-- **Fast workflow** — Backport a custom skin in under 1 minute
+- **Fast workflow** — Backport a custom cosmetic in under 1 minute

 ## Requirements